TheRedBrain/bettercombat-extension/README.md

 In addition to the existing fields 'pose' and 'offhand_pose' there is an optional String field called 'two_handed_pose'.

 Each attack element has two new optional fields:
-- an int field called 'attack_stamina_cost_multiplier'
+- an int field called 'stamina_cost_multiplier'
 - a String field called 'damage_type', when this is a valid identifier for a damage type, the attack deals damage using that damage type

 ### Example